LowellObservatory/Mimic/notes/wasserman1.md

-dome rotates 360 degrees in 110 seconds dome coasts about 1.5 to 2 degrees after motor turned off this means the move time is one second less than calculated the dome parks at 45 degrees, this may be offset from the barcode reader by 100 degrees we'll have to test this
+$dome rotates 360 degrees in 110 seconds
+$dome coasts about 1.5 to 2 degrees after motor turned off this means the move time is one second less than calculated the dome parks at 45 degrees, this may be offset from the barcode reader by 100 degrees we'll have to test this